metacpan/metacpan-cpan-extracted/distros/R/RF-Component/README.md

 # Constructor

-The `$self->load` function (below) is typically used to load RF data, but you may pass it directly to the constructor as follows.
-Most of these options are valid for `$self->load` as well:
+The `RF::Component->load` function (below) is typically used to load RF data, but you may pass it directly to the constructor as follows.
+Most of these options are valid for `RF::Component->load` as well:

         my $c = RF::Component->new(%opts);

 ## Required:

-- freqs: a PDL vector, one for each frequency in Hz.
+- `freqs`: a PDL vector, one for each frequency in Hz.
-- z0\_ref: A value representing the charectaristic impedance at each port.
+- `z0_ref`: A value representing the charectaristic impedance at each port.
 If port impedances differ, then this may be a vector
-- n\_ports: the number of ports represented by the port parameter matrix(es):
+- `n_ports`: the number of ports represented by the port parameter matrix(es):
-- At least one (N,N,M) [PDL](https://metacpan.org/pod/PDL) object where N is the number of ports and M is the number of frequencies to represent complex port-parameter data:
+- At least one (N,N,M) [PDL](https://metacpan.org/pod/PDL) element where N is the number of ports and M is the number of frequencies to represent complex port-parameter data:
     - S => pdl(...) - S-Paramters
     - Y => pdl(...) - Y-Paramters